Amelie Segarra, PhD

 University of California, Davis

-Dr. Amelie Segarra is a Project Scientist at the Anatomy, Physiology & Cell Biology department at University of California, Davis.
-She is currently conducting research in collaboration with Dr. Richard Connon and others at UC Davis.
-Current and recent projects have focused on understanding the effect of abiotic (e.g., temperature, salinity, pesticides) and biotic (e.g. viruses, bacteria, parasites) stressors on metabolism and cell physiology in aquatic organisms using behavioral, genomic and molecular approaches.
+Dr. Amelie Segarra is an Assistant Adjunct Professor at the Anatomy, Physiology & Cell Biology department at University of California, Davis.
+The Segarra Lab focuses on understanding the effect of abiotic (e.g., temperature, salinity, pesticides) and biotic (e.g. viruses, bacteria, parasites) stressors on metabolism and cell physiology in aquatic organisms using behavioral, genomic and molecular approaches.
 She uses fish and bivalve models towards understanding the mechanisms of action of contaminants and/or pathogens.
 Her interest spans the aquatic host-pathogen-environment interactions, with specific expertise that include genomics and biochemistry, physiology, toxicology, and animal behavior.
 She integrates these skills toward addressing specific ecosystem health questions as they relate to model species and species of conservation concern.

 As a new member of the Board, Amelie looks forward to help promote science, sharing ideas and expanding her opportunities for collaborations with professionals at the regional level.